Iron Cross Spinner Ring — Solid .925 Sterling Silver, 14mm Wide

 You Might Also Want

-If you like the spinner mechanism but want a different look, the Gold Skull Sterling Silver Spin Ring swaps the iron cross motif for skull designs on the rotating band — same fidget function, completely different visual.
+Like the spinner mechanism but want a different look?
+The Gold Skull Sterling Silver Spin Ring swaps the iron cross motif for skull designs on the rotating band.
+Same fidget function, completely different visual.

-For the cross motif without the spin, the Sterling Silver Celtic Cross Ring takes the cross in a knotwork direction — single bold face, different cultural origin, same .925 silver construction.
+Want the cross motif without the spin?
+The Sterling Silver Celtic Cross Ring takes the cross in a knotwork direction.
+Single bold face, different cultural origin, same .925 silver construction.